 Information provided by the Company or its spokespersons, including information contained in this Annual Report on Form 10-K, may from time to time contain forward-looking statements concerning projected financial performance, market and industry sector growth, product development and commercialization or other aspects of future operations.
 Such statements will be based on the assumptions and expectations of the Company's management at the time such statements are made.
 The Company cautions investors that its performance (and, therefore, any forward-looking statement) is subject to risks and uncertainties.
-Various important factors including, but not limited to, the following may cause the Company's future results to differ materially from those projected in any forward-looking statement.
+Various important factors, including, but not limited to, the following may cause the Company's future results to differ materially from those projected in any forward-looking statement.

 Global Economic Conditions.
 The Company's operations and performance depend significantly on foreign and domestic economic conditions.
-Uncertainty regarding economic conditions may negatively impact the Company as customers defer spending in response to tighter credit, higher unemployment, financial market volatility, government austerity programs, negative financial news, declining valuations of investments and other factors.
-In addition, certain of the Company's customers' budgets may be constrained and they may be unable to purchase the Company's products at the same level as prior periods.
+Uncertainty in the macroeconomic environment, as well as geopolitical conditions, have resulted in significant volatility in credit, equity and foreign currency markets.
+This volatility and the related economic conditions may negatively impact the Company as customers defer spending in response to tighter credit, higher unemployment, financial market volatility, government austerity programs, negative financial news, declining valuations of investments and other factors.
+In addition, certain of the Company's customers' budgets may be constrained and they may be unable to purchase the Company's products at the same level as they have in prior periods.
+Customer spending levels may be impacted by decreased government spending in certain countries as concerns continue regarding economic conditions and government debt levels.
+These conditions may persist or further deteriorate for an extended period of time.
+As the global economy continues to experience volatility, the Company may be exposed to impairments of certain assets as their values deteriorate.

+Tighter credit due to economic conditions may diminish the Company's future borrowing ability.
 The Company's customers' ability to pay for the Company's products and services may also be impaired, which may lead to an increase in the Company's allowance for doubtful accounts and write-offs of accounts receivable.
 Since the Company is exposed to the majority of major world markets, uncertainty in any significant market may negatively impact the Company's performance and results, particularly with respect to the Company's largest geographic customer bases.
-The Company is unable to predict the likely duration and severity of the current economic conditions or the likelihood of additional uncertainty arising in any of the Company's key markets.
-Should these conditions result in the Company not meeting its revenue growth objectives, the Company's operating results, cash flows and financial condition could be adversely affected.
+The Company is unable to predict the likely duration and severity of changing economic conditions or the likelihood of additional uncertainty arising in any of the Company's key markets.
+Should these economic conditions result in the Company not meeting its revenue growth objectives, the Company's operating results, cash flows and financial condition could be adversely affected.